k0retux/fuddly/docs/source/disruptors.rst

 Description:
-  For each node associated to existence constraints or quantity constraints, alter the constraint, one at a time, after each call to this disruptor.
+  For each node associated to existence constraints or quantity constraints or size constraints, alter the constraint, one at a time, after each call to this disruptor.
 If `deep` is set, enable new structure corruption cases, based on the minimum and maximum amount of non-terminal nodes (within the input data) specified in the data model.